rachhshruti/google-maps/README.md

 # Implementation of Google Maps

 - Created an implementation similar to Google Maps to find best possible driving directions from a source city to destination given the datasets for cities and highways in USA.
+- Implemented and compared the performances for various routing algorithms such as BFS, DFS, IDS and A* search.

 # Running the Code:
   `python route.py start-city end-city routing-opt routing-algorithm`